-- Follow safety rules and use safe work practices so employees do not endanger themselves or their co-workers, or infringe upon the rights of other workers. - Use protective clothing or equipment, when required. - Attend scheduled safety and occupational health-related training. - Actively look for and report unsafe or unhealthful conditions that pose a hazard to themselves or others. - Report mishaps, injuries, illnesses and near misses to their supervisor.
+- Report any known or potential hazards. - Follow safety rules and use safe work practices so employees do not endanger themselves, bystanders or coworkers, or infringe upon the rights of other workers. - Use protective clothing or equipment, when required or needed. - Attend scheduled safety and occupational health-related training. - Actively look for and report unsafe or unhealthful conditions that pose a hazard to themselves or others. - Report mishaps, injuries, illnesses and near misses to their supervisor immediately.